Our Dream: Nourish Neighbors to Flourish

-HEART Food Pantry, Inc. is a Christian based organization started by the Reynoldsburg Ministerial Association to address food insecurity in our community.
+HEART Food Pantry, Inc. is a Christian based organization created by the Reynoldsburg Ministerial Association to address food insecurity in our community.

 For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in.
 Matthew 25